cardeol/irishtransport/README.md

 # Irish Transport

-<p>My intention is to provide a common interface for the transportation in Ireland in PHP ussing better techniques to avoid the overload of the original API's.</p>
+<p>My intention is to provide a common interface for the public transport system in Ireland using better techniques to avoid the overload of the original API's.</p>

 ### Requisites